Leveraging Fine-Grained Information and Noise Decoupling for Remote Sensing Change Detection: Approach

 \textbf{Change Characteristics Learning.} Existing methods use the distance between two features as the basis for change detection, which lacks interpretability and may miss certain factual change information.
 As described earlier, we define the procedure of change detection as learning the distance between two distributions.
 Therefore, we adopt a change characteristics learning module (CCL) based on channel attention to obtain the final change features.

 We use the equation~\ref{diconv-eq1} and~\ref{diconv-equation} to refer the above operations.

-where $w$ denotes the weight that maps the features of bitemproal images to the same distribution space.
+where $w$ denotes the weight of a $1\times1$ convolution that maps the features of bitemproal images to the same distribution space.
 We then obtain a pixel-by-pixel distribution of distances and input them to the segmentation head to get the prediction.